Has someone ever made you feel so bad about something that it made you go to great lengths to make it up to them?

 As such, making your partner feel guilty may serve an immediate purpose in that they will do something you want them to do, but it can rupture the quality of the relationship in the long term.

 Though a small degree of guilt is natural and even useful in motivating us to take action, prolonged feelings of guilt can damage our mental health.

-Being the victim of a guilt trip can exacerbate these cognitions if the victim already struggles or may evoke issues in a person with underlying, unprocessed past guilt.
+Being the victim of a guilt trip can exacerbate these conditions if the victim is already struggling with them or may evoke issues in a person with underlying, unprocessed past guilt.